 happening in this poker room for some reason; however that

-doesn't take away from the overall experience. - Players: You'll find a good mix of players here with
+• Players: You'll find a good mix of players here with

 mostly young grinding players and older regular ABC poker